SciStor

 The storage service SciStor is intended for cheaply storing large amounts of research data.

-SciStor is hosted by IT for Research (ITvO) on the VU campus enabling a high-speed connection to lab equipment, laptops and workstations, the BAZIS HPC cluster and SciCloud.
+SciStor is hosted by IT for Research (ITvO) on the VU campus enabling a high-speed connection to lab equipment, laptops and workstations, the ADA HPC cluster and SciCloud.
 It can also be accessed off-campus.

 Your data is stored in a share, basically a folder with group-based access rights (read/write or read-only).
 Access rights can be set one level deep, so one share could be used to host data from different projects.